clux/kubecon2020/source/slides.md

 - Controller is a system that calls your reconciler with events as configured.
 - should remind you a bit of controller-runtime. heavily inspired (got help).
 - owns relation is there, can own arbitrarily many
+- completely sufficient main; CMG ensuring CM is in correct state
-- not shown: (but hinted to earlier in talk) you derive your crd from a struct, and provide 2 fns
+- missing: you derive your CR from a struct (shown), and provide 2 fns, that will be called with a context you can define

 ---
 ### kube-runtime: Controller (handlers)